 Suffice to say, members dabble in all sorts.
 We are a collective of not just dark interest but obsession with all matters extreme.

 Are you influenced more by the old-school Autopsy/Incantation version of deathly doom, or is the influence of more modern doom/sludge/drone a more prominent influence for you guys?

 It is certainly the likes of Autopsy, Incantation, and Demigod that continue to inspire.
 That is not to say that the more modern doom, sludge and drone does not influence the sound that Dragged Into Sunlight creates but perhaps that those involved are of a generation where bands such as Autopsy carried a more relevant significance.

-Widowmaker and the split with Gnaw Their Tongues have a much more prominent doom metal influence, and a more melodic strain of tonality running through these releases, than the previous two releases, what’s behind this?
+2012’s Widowmaker and N.V., your 2015 split with Gnaw Their Tongues, have a much more prominent doom metal influence, and a more melodic strain of tonality running through these releases, than the previous two releases, what’s behind this?

-Both Terminal Aggressor and Hatred for Mankind centred on frenzied aggression and a fuller sound.
-Such a frenzied approach could be said to allow for a more diverse but less coherent sound.
+Both [2009’s] Terminal Aggressor and [2011’s] Hatred For Mankind centred on frenzied aggression and a fuller sound.
+Such a frenzied approach could be said to allow for a more diverse but less coherent sound…

-You can read the full interview with Dragged Into Sunlight in Issue 1 of Astral Noize.
+You can read the full interview with Dragged Into Sunlight in our Issue 1 Redux.
 Check it out here.

 Words: Richard Lowe